Some animals come into this world more self-sufficient than others.

 Leaving the nest

 When animals produce self-sufficient young, it's for a number of reasons related to both biology and behavior, according to John Dumbacher, a curator of ornithology and mammalogy at the California Academy of Sciences.
-[The 10 Wildest Pregnancies in the Animal Kingdom]
+[See One, Want One: The Roots of 'Baby Fever']

 Some animals need their young to be mobile as quickly as possible — in water or on land — because adults are constantly on the move and the young need to keep up (or keep away from predators).
 Other species that don't roam as widely hunker down with helpless young in their nests or burrows.